 Joyful Movement During Coronavirus & Social Distancing

-As people with eating disorders try to adapt to a new, albeit temporary “normal,” they may find difficulty in maintaining a healthy relationship with movement.
+As people with eating disorders try to adapt to this new “normal,” they may experience difficulty in maintaining a healthy relationship with movement.

 There’s no room for black-and-white thinking

-Among many other things, the Coronavirus pandemic has disrupted what is inarguably one of, if not the most important resource for people living with an eating disorder: having a routine.
+Among many other things, the Coronavirus pandemic has disrupted one of the most important resource for people living with an eating disorder: having a routine.
 For some people, the loss of a workout or exercise routine during social distancing is a frustrating inconvenience.
 For others, the loss of a movement routine–or any routine, for that matter–is terrifying.

 Here are the facts: